Nashad Mackey enters his second season with the USC Upstate men's basketball program in 2025-26.

 He began his coaching career following a stellar four-year collegiate career, recording 1,663 points and 1,319 rebounds at Daytona State (2015-17) and Embry-Riddle (2017-19).
 At Embry-Riddle, he is the only player in program history to average a double-double (17.2 points and 12.2 rebounds per game) in a career while earning back-to-back Sunshine State All-Conference selections.
 At Daytona State, he brought home Mid-Florida Conference Player of the Year and NJCAA All-American honors.

 A native of Nassau, Bahamas, Mackey graduated from Embry-Riddle in 2019 before earning his master's from the institution in 2022.
-He and his wife, Simone, have three children, Noah, Malayah, and Oaklynn.
+He and his wife, Simone, have four children Malayah, Noah, Oaklynn and Mila.